acavagnitel/dummyindex/README.md

 # Dummy web page

-Used only for image build testing
+Used only for image build testing - BRANCH: master